top of page

 Wash, de-stem, pit, and chop 5 cups of plums (about 2 pounds).

 Mix the plums with 3/4 cup of water, 1 teaspoon of cinnamon, 1/2 teaspoon of orange extract, and 6 tablespoons of pectin in a large pot.
-If you want to reduce foaming add 1/2 teaspoon of butter.
+If you want to reduce foaming, add 1/2 teaspoon of butter.

 Bring the mixture to a full rolling boil on medium-high heat.
 Stir constantly.

-Add 3 cups of sugar and bring back to a full boil for 1 minute.
+Add 5 cups of sugar and bring back to a full boil for 1 minute.

 Filling Jars and Canning:

-Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/2 inch headspace.
-Place the lids and rings on and process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.
+Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving ¼ inch headspace.
+Use a clean, damp cloth to wipe off the rim of the jars.
+Place the lids and rings on fingertip tight.

-Place the sealed jars in a cool, dry area and use them within the next 3 years.
+Place the sealed jars in a cool, dry, dark area and use them within the next 3 years.
 After that, the nutritional value begins to decrease.

-If you have any questions about how to use a boiling water canner take a look at our canning basics videos.
+If you have any questions about how to use a boiling water canner take a look at my canning basics videos.

 Helpful Videos: